oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
 * An instance of a Map, MapOf, or Record type with a key mapped to a Null value is not equal to an otherwise identical instance without that key.
 * The length of an Array or ArrayOf instance does not include Null values after the last non-Null value; two instances that differ only in the number of trailing Nulls are equal.

-**API Values**

-The mechanisms chosen by a developer or defined by an IM library to represent instances of these types within an application constitute an application programming interface (API).
-JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats -- any programming mechanisms and any data formats that exhibit the behavior required of a type are interchangeable and interoperable.

 ## 3.1 Type Definitions
 JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
 Every definition creates a *Defined type* that has four elements, plus for most container types, a list of fields: